ethandanielsmall/06-weather-app/deadcode.md

 - fix color pallete
 - make the square spacing nicer
 - put a header (like the star trek website?) that says that they need to search for a city and it will automatically save that city
+- find a way using SASS to make the background fade from light blue to white? or like sunset colors?